 Some providers offer apps to help encourage businesses to meet where both offer a complementary service, whilst others simply do it by word of mouth or community managers.

-There are also providers that specifically focus on certain types of occupiers, with stricter barriers of entry, for example innovation-led or tech-only businesses, in order to create the right community within their center.
+There are also providers that specifically focus on certain types of occupiers, with stricter barriers of entry, for example innovation-led or tech-only businesses, in order to create the right community within their centre.

 A good community does not necessarily need to be all of the above, but it is important to get the right mix, as often the stronger the community the more likely a business is to stay with that building or provider.